 The G. Gayle Stephens Lectures (established in 1991) center on reforms in the practice of medicine and health care.

-Dean James Herman of the University of Oklahoma/Tulsa University School of Community Medicine will be the 27th G. Gayle Stephens Leccturer.
+Doctor Thomas Hines of Boston University will be the 28th G. Gayle Stephens Leccturer.

 The Charles E. Odegaard Lectures (established in 1994) center on reforms in academic medical centers and the decentralization of medical education from the academic medical centers into the nation’s rural and underserved areas.